Slovenia in the Eurovision Song Contest 2015: Semi-final

 Maraaya took part in technical rehearsals on 14 and 16 May, followed by dress rehearsals on 20 and 21 May.
-This included the jury final where professional juries of each country, responsible for 50 percent of each country's vote, watched and voted on the competing entries.
+This included the jury final on 20 May where the professional juries of each country watched and voted on the competing entries.

-The stage show featured the members of Maraaya dressed in outfits designed by Vesna Mirtelj: Marjetka Vovk wore a long white dress while Raay wore a casual black outfit.
-Marjetka also wore Sennheiser brand headphones, which was part of the performer's stage image.
-In regards to the headphones, Marjetka stated: "To be honest, some years ago I was afraid to be on the stage.
+The Slovenian performance featured the members of Maraaya joined by a dancer on stage who simulated the playing of a violin.
+The duo performed in outfits designed by Vesna Mirtelj: Marjetka Vovk wore a long white dress while Raay wore a casual black outfit.
+The dancer was dressed in black with glowing elements on her sleeve.
+Marjetka also wore Sennheiser brand headphones, which according to the performer was part of her stage image: "To be honest, some years ago I was afraid to be on the stage.
 I always felt more comfortable in a studio.
 I've asked Raay if it would be okay to perform with the headphones on and that's how this idea was born."
-Marjetka performed the song at the centre of the stage, while Raay was on the side playing a piano.
-The duo were joined by a backing dancer, Lara Balodis Slekovec, dressed in black with glowing elements on her sleeve, simulating the playing of a violin.
-The performance did not make use of the background LED screens and instead used bronze and blue stage lighting as a prominent feature.
-Three off-stage backing vocalists were also present: Manca Špik, Nika Zorjan and Karin Zemljič.
+The stage colours were bronze and blue.
+Maraaya was joined by three off-stage backing vocalists: Manca Špik, Nika Zorjan and Karin Zemljič.
+The dancer featured during the performance was Lara Balodis Slekovec.

 At the end of the show, Slovenia was announced as having finished in the top ten and subsequently qualifying for the grand final.
 It was later revealed that the Slovenia placed fifth in the semi-final, receiving a total of 92 points.

 Final

 Shortly after the second semi-final, a winner's press conference was held for the ten qualifying countries.
 As part of this press conference, the qualifying artists took part in a draw to determine which half of the grand final they would subsequently participate in.
 This draw was done in the order the countries were announced during the semi-final.
 Slovenia was drawn to compete in the first half.
 Following this draw, the shows' producers decided upon the running order of the final, as they had done for the semi-finals.
-Slovenia was subsequently placed to open the show and perform in position 1, before the entry from France.
+Slovenia was subsequently placed to perform in position 1, before the entry from France.

 Maraaya once again took part in dress rehearsals on 22 and 23 May before the final, including the jury final where the professional juries cast their final votes before the live show.
-Maraaya performed a repeat of their semi-final performance during the final on 23 May.
+The duo performed a repeat of their semi-final performance during the final on 23 May.
 At the conclusion of the voting, Slovenia placed fourteenth with 39 points.